Tony McCombie

-Tony McCombie (born October 11, 1982) is an American realtor, politician, and the Republican Minority Leader of the Illinois House of Representatives.
+Tony McCombie (born October 9, 1972) is an American realtor, politician, and the Republican Minority Leader of the Illinois House of Representatives.
 She represents the 89th district.
 The 89th district consists of all or parts of Carroll, DeKalb, Jo Daviess, Ogle, Stephenson, Winnebago counties in northwestern Illinois.
 A member of the Illinois House since 2017, she represented the 71st district prior to the 2021 decennial redistricting.

-Prior to her election to Illinois House, McCombie served as Mayor of Savanna, Illinois and as a Savanna Councilwoman.
+Prior to her election to Illinois House, McCombie served as Mayor of Savanna, Illinois, and as a Savanna Councilwoman.

 Illinois House of Representatives

 Elections

 McCombie first ran for the 71st District seat in the Illinois House of Representatives in 2016.
 After an uncontested Republican primary, McCombie faced off against incumbent Democratic nominee Mike Smiddy in the 2016 general election.
 In the election, McCombie defeated Smiddy with 63% of the vote.

 McCombie won re-election to the seat in 2018, 2020, and 2022.

 The Illinois House Republican Caucus appointed McCombie to lead its campaign arm for the 2020 general election.

+Under McCombie's leadership, the GOP failed to pick up a single seat during the 2024 election cycle despite Donald Trump outperforming his 2020 numbers in Illinois.